-The presence of graffiti at job sites is more than just a nuisance; it can have a lasting impact, and could be a sign your site is likely to be targetted for more severe crimes in the future.
+The presence of graffiti at job sites is more than just a nuisance; it can have a lasting impact and could be a sign your site is likely to be targeted for more severe crimes in the future.

 When it comes to construction sites, it's not just the cost of damaged equipment or cleanup expenses - graffiti can lead to lost productivity and project delays.

 Recent examples of sites shut down due to graffiti include:

 Utah job site hit twice by racist graffiti closed for three days - source

 Ohio job site shut down due to racist graffiti - source

 Cincinnati FC construction project closed due to racist graffiti - source